jedi-academy/learn-2420/data/labs/lab05.md

 - How many services are running on your server VM?
 - What is the **chronyd** service?
 - For both VMs, if it is running, restart it; if not running, start it
 - What is the **ftpd** service?
-Make it is not running on either VM
+Make sure it is not running on either VM

 ###Setting up for this